MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 ### Building Colors

 * If using "debug" colors:
   * Low-density buildings are blue.
+(The roofs are pink -- this is also a "debugging feature".)
   * Medium-density buildings are green.
   * High-density buildings are red.
   * As a symbol subdivides itself, it will darken its color, with sub-blocks farther from the original block being darker.